 The lapels of a suit and tux are where the lines start to blur.
 Both evening suit jackets and dinner jackets can have notch and peak lapels, with peak lapels generally standing out as the dressier option.
 The difference comes with shawl lapels.
-These are the single pieces of material that sit in an unbroken curve from your collar to your waist, and they’re only seen on dinner jackets.
+These are the single pieces of material that sit in an unbroken curve from your collar to your waist, and they’re only seen on tuxedo jackets.

 You’re also more likely to see a single-button fastening on a tux and a two-button fastening on a business suit.
-It’s because, broadly speaking, the fewer buttons there are on a jacket, the more formal it is.
+It’s because, broadly speaking, the fewer buttons there are on a jacket the more formal it is.
 Both dinner jackets and suit jackets can be double-breasted, so it’s best to look at the other pointers to decide which side of the fence it sits on.

 Finally, choose a pair of dress shoes in black leather or patent, and give them a good polish the night before.

 Rules are good and all, but we think the best looks exist outside the dress code.
 Try a trending velvet jacket in a jewel shade (or something even brighter).
 How about flipping the monochrome palette with a white dinner jacket worn over a black shirt?
 Something more relaxed more your style?
 A fine woollen rollneck looks just as refined as a shirt and bow-tie, but is all about comfort.